faustotnc/goldpath-itcs3155/Design Sprint Day #1/GroupFeatureList.md

     - Users can participate in mock interviews by recording themselves answering a list of questions
     - Users can participate in mock interviews with other people
     - The videos can be saved and accessed later
-  - Users can “connect” with recruiters to chat about their job application
+  - Users can "connect" with recruiters to chat about their job application
   - Users can interview with recruiters online through the website
   - Users can schedule in-person interviews with recruiters
   - Recruiters can recommend job postings directly to the users